Time Zones in United Arab Emirates

 globe

-The United Arab Emirates uses Gulf Standard Time (GST) nationwide at UTC+4.
-This page lists all time zones used in the country and key details for Abu Dhabi and other locations.
+The United Arab Emirates uses one time zone nationwide: Gulf Standard Time (GST), UTC+4.
+This page shows the country’s official offset and current local time for Abu Dhabi and other cities.

 calendar

-Use the time comparison grid and hour-by-hour tables to convert time from the United Arab Emirates to any other timezone.
-Export meetings with ICS download or share via Google Calendar and Gmail.
+Use the visual time grid and hour-by-hour tables to compare the UAE with any other timezone.
+Export schedules with ICS download or send to Google Calendar and Gmail.

 clock